Map Local

 Section titled “Editing Response Files”The Map Local panel includes a built-in Monaco editor with syntax highlighting for editing your response files directly.
 The editor auto-detects the language (JSON, HTML, etc.) from the file content.

 Press Cmd+S (macOS) or Ctrl+S (Windows/Linux) to save changes to the file.
+The save button and inline saved indicator confirm when the file has been written.

 File Watching

-Section titled “File Watching”Weproxa automatically watches your local files for changes.
+Section titled “File Watching”WePROXA automatically watches your local files for changes.
 When you edit a mapped file in an external editor, the updated content is picked up immediately — no need to restart or reload rules.

 Use Cases